 Take candid photos of the guests as they interact with one another.
 Capture a pleasant expression and disclose the context of their talk.
-During the event or in post-production, use black and white.
+According to a leading video production expert, this occurs during the event or in post-production, use black and white.

 Shoot behind flowers, find reflections in mirrors, and use depth in your photographs.
 Remember to take wide-angle photographs of the entire event as well.

 Depending on the style of the event, arrive 15 to 30 minutes early.
 This is the moment to start building relationships with the attendees of the event.
 When the event begins, they will be more receptive to your request for a photo.
 It’s also a good time to get some pre-event setup photographs.

 Need some inspiration for incredible event photography?
 View more here.